 Discover new places and interesting routes between them on rides organized by the Cambridge Bicycle Committee.
 Most tours are themed, with brief talks and an informational brochure of images, text and map.
 The tours are accessible to all bike riders, moving at an easy pace in a group escorted by the Cambridge Police bicycle patrol.
 The rides are free of charge and end with free refreshments!

 Join the Cambridge Bicycle Committee for a leisurely ride through the streets of Cambridge as part of the city's annual Bike Month activities.
 The theme of this spring's bike tour is a celebration of women’s history in Cambridge, passing sites associated with fascinating women who have left their mark on literature, education, law, science, music, culinary arts, law enforcement, architecture, civil rights, public health and more.

-The ride will be postponed in the case of heavy rain.
+The ride will be cancelled in the case of heavy rain.
 Announcements regarding rain will be sent to the Cambridge Bikes email list and posted on this site.
 There is no registration or charge for the tour - just show up and enjoy!

 Saturday, May 17th

 (Map and cue sheet same as Spring 2004)

 Routes of past rides in Google Earth file format